patrickn/neaveynet-hugo/content/posts/new-look-for-2024.md

 fediverse: 112026832127493019
 ---

 I have been thinking of doing this for sometime, there are many sites that sell vinyl wraps not only for the T7.
-I finally found on that I liked and fit with the red on the seat and the gold wheels.
+I finally found one that I liked and fit with the red on the seat and the gold wheels.
 It's not that different from the OEM look, but hopefully will stand out from the crowd more.

 <!--more-->

 This is only the second time I have tried applying decals to a bike.
 I wrapped my 701 after the rally rebuild.
-I warched a few iinstructional videos and, as always, they make it look far easier than it is.
+I watched a few instructional videos and, as always, they make it look far easier than it is.

 {{< image src="/img/2024/03/02/IMG_3473.jpeg" caption="A new look for 2024">}}